 |Yes||Yes||vRealize Automation reuses the existing resource group.
 If an availability set with the specified name already exists in that group, it will also be reused.
 If there is no availability set with the specified name in the group, a new one is created with that name.|

 vRealize Automation Cloud Assembly supports several boot diagnostics options for Azure deployments.
 Boot diagnostics supports debugging of Azure virtual machines and includes collection of log information and relevant screenshots.
-See Using boot diagnostics and log analytics with a Microsoft Azure virtual machine for more information.
+See GUID-B5B73B56-B0AC-4D52-9AE8-F36300BFD07E.xml for more information.